roryrjb/media-tool/README.md

 ## Installation

 _Technically_ this is all portable Python but I only really care about Windows, therefore there's a simple `build.bat` script that will build the script into a single `media-tool.exe`.
-It just assumes you have the default Python for Windows installation setup.
 Also assumes you have `ffmpeg.exe` and `ffprobe.exe` somewhere in your `%PATH%`.

 For development/direct use, the script supports [`uv`](https://github.com/astral-sh/uv) via its inline script metadata — just run `uv run media-tool.py <command>`.